-On April 25, 2018, GSSI launched a 30-day public consultation on the GSSI Benchmark Report for Aquaculture Stewardship Council (ASC).
+On August 7, 2018, GSSI launched a 30-day public consultation on the GSSI Benchmark Report for the G.U.L.F.
+Sustainable Seafood Program.

-ASC applied for GSSI recognition of its Salmon Standard in August 2017, and has been benchmarked against the GSSI Global Benchmark Tool on:
+G.U.L.F. applied for GSSI recognition of its Responsible Fisheries Management (RFM) Certification in January 2018, and has been benchmarked against the GSSI Global Benchmark Tool on:

-GSSI invites comments on the recommendation of the Benchmark Committee to recognize the Aquaculture Stewardship Council Certification, Salmon Standardafter the Independent Experts and the Benchmark Committee found the scheme to be in alignment with all the GSSI Essential Components.
+GSSI invites comments on the recommendation of the Benchmark Committee to recognize the G.U.L.F.
+Sustainable Seafood Program RFM Standard, after the Independent Experts and the Benchmark Committee found the scheme to be in alignment with all the GSSI Essential Components.

 The recommendation and the Benchmark Report are the intermediary result of the Benchmark Process.
 It included a Desktop Review and Office Visit by our Independent Experts, and a Benchmark Committee Meeting to review the draft Benchmark Report.
 A GSSI Steering Board Liaison has overseen the process to ensure its neutrality and objectivity.